subirvarma/GeneralCognitics/_posts/TamingRandomness.md

 ## Is There a Connection with Quantum Mechanics?

-- [ ] QM and the wiener process were birthed in the same year, 1900, but are they related?
-- [ ] QM is based on the wave function, for which we still don’t have a physical interpretation.
-- [ ] Moreover QM also leads to predictions that are probabilities.
-But probabilities enter QM in a rather forced way by means of the Born rule.
-There is no physical explanation first it.
-- [ ] Can we introduce randomness into QM without using the born rule?
-Such that the randomness is driven by the random fluctuations of the wiener process?
-- [ ] Can we use the wiener process to introduce probability into QM in a different way that is more physically plausible?
-- [ ] The Fokker Planck equation WP
-- [ ] QM probabilities satisfy a version of this
-- [ ] This results in a diffusion model that explains the randomness
-- [ ] Analogy with Brownian motion.
-Something is impacting the particles that causes them to move randomly.
-Inversely proportional to m.
-- [ ] Does not explain non locality though.

 I remarked at the start of this article that Quantum Mechanics and the Wiener Process were both birthed in the year 1900, but are they related?
 Considering that both of them involve the concept of randomness at a very deep level, one might suspect that to be the case.
 Quantum Mechanics is based on the concept of a Wave Function $\psi$, for which we still don't have a physical interpretation.
 It gives no clear picture of the motion of particles in-between successive measurements and leads to predictions that are probabilities.
 But these probabilities enter the theory in a rather artificial way, through the Born Rule, which in one dimension states that the probability $p(\Delta x)$ of finding a partcle in the interval $\Delta x$ is given by